 Pip is taken to the court that very day to be sworn in as an official blacksmith's apprentice, thus binding him to the trade for the rest of his days.

-That night, the whole family celebrates at the Three Jolly Bargemen with a big feast, but Pip is sad beyond belief.
+That night, the whole family celebrates at the Three Jolly Bargemen with a big feast.